Mboalab/Outreachy_May_2023-August_2023-Internships/Open Pay-The Open Source Payment technology for small change scarcity Mentor actions/Starter tasks/Task 1.md

 ## Main activities to complete:
-- Compile information about paiement solutions;
+- Compile information about payment solutions;
-- Create and design text content based on collected informations. call for new contributors.
+- Create and design text content based on collected information. call for new contributors.